reeshuffled/reeshuffled.github.io/_posts/2024-07-21-Owning-My-Data.md

 ## What's Next?

-* Going to add lifting workouts to display alongside cardio workouts
+* Going to add lifting workouts to display alongside cardio workouts (DONE)
 * Develop Web Components so each data page has a Gallery and Table view (kinda like Notion)
 * I will probably switch back to Libib for cataloging my books
 * Spending might be interesting to do, with percentages for actual value masking